 They usually like to live around an area with tree roots and rocky outcroppings.
 They easily find their food and the major targets are aufwuchs, small fish, snails, worms, and other any creature found in the bottom body of water.

 Midas Cichlid Appearance

-Different colour morphs are seen upon their breeding.
-The most common are creamy yellow, all orange, all white, white and orange or white with some coloured spots (piebald).
+Different color morphs are seen upon their breeding.
+The most common are creamy yellow, all orange, all white, white, and orange or white with some colored spots (piebald).